Bid whist: Kitty

 In most variations, a 'kitty' of four, five, or six cards is dealt separately from the cards delivered to each player.
 If no jokers are being used, the kitty will consist of four cards.
 If one joker is being used, the kitty will consist of five cards.
 And if two jokers are being used, the kitty will consist of six cards.

 The winner of the bid auction can use the kitty.
+They add these cards to their hand and discard an equal number face down, which technically form the first trick taken of their bid.
 (This is similar to the skat in Skat.)